Sherlock297/ServerSleuth/README.md

 ## How to Contribute
 We welcome contributions and feedback to improve ServerSleuth.
 Feel free to report issues, share experiences, or contribute to its development.

+## License
+ServerSleuth is released under the [MIT License](https://opensource.org/license/mit/).

+## About the Author
+- 👋 Hi, I’m Ravindra Dagale | Information Security | Security Researcher
+- 📫 How to reach me [Instagram](https://www.instagram.com/Infosec97/) | [YouTube](https://www.youtube.com/c/RavindraDagale)

+With ServerSleuth at your disposal, you're well-equipped to bolster your web security defenses.
+Start your journey towards a more resilient web environment today!